 Her second album Plaisanteries with Beethoven’s Diabelli Variations is dedicated to the topic humour and was published by the Austrian label Gramola in winter 18/19.

 Together with Franz-Markus Siegert and Roland Lindenthal she forms the Schwarzenberg Trio.
-Their first recording will be released by Quinton in spring 2021.
+Their first recording was released by Quinton in spring 2021.

 Further chamber music partners include Julia Hagen, Dominik Wagner, Maximilian Hörmeyer, Marie Isabel Kropfitsch, Yury Revich and Veronika Blachuta.